World in Conflict: Plot

 In 1988, the economically crippled Soviet Union pursues military action against NATO.
 The United States deploys the bulk of its troops to reinforce Europe, but in doing so, is caught off guard when the Soviet Union invades the Northwestern United States, starting with Seattle in November 1989.
 Lieutenant Parker, the player's character, joins Captains Mark Bannon and James Webb in the retreat from the city under Colonel Jeremiah Sawyer, who held previous commands over all three.
-Under Sawyer's command, the Soviet advance is temporarily stalled, and the U.S. manages to win a tactical victory in the town of Pine Valley.
+Under Sawyer's command, the Soviet advance is temporarily stalled, and the U.S. manages to win a tactical victory in the town of Pine Valley with intervention from the USS Missouri.

 By Christmas, Soviet troops launch a new offensive to capture Fort Teller, the headquarters for the Strategic Defense Initiative.
 Knowing that should the Soviets realize that the project is a ruse (thereby exposing America to a nuclear strike), Sawyer and his command are ordered to intercept, delay and ultimately halt the Soviet advance on the facility.
 At the garrison town of Cascade Falls, Sawyer leads an initially successful defense against the Soviets.
 However, he is soon informed the Soviets have deployed fresh reinforcements to the town, which are too many for his already under-strength forces to hold against.
 Sawyer is granted clearance to detonate a tactical nuclear missile above the Soviet formations, retreating just before impact.
 Bannon, however, volunteers to stay behind, knowing the Soviets will become suspicious.
 The nuclear blast annihilates the assaulting Soviet forces, as well as Bannon and his company.